 Here’s my story…

 My father lived independently for years.
-He lived in Kings Point in Tamarac with my mother and they were very happy there.
-They had a lot of friends and they were comfortable in their spacious two bedroom home.
+He lived with my mother in Kings Point in Tamarac and they were very happy there.
+They had a lot of friends, and they were comfortable in their spacious two-bedroom home.

-After my mother passed, eight years ago, my dad continued to live in his apartment.
-He immediately found Harriet who he fell in love with and they stayed together for eight years.
+After my mother passed eight years ago, my dad continued to live in his apartment.
+He immediately found Harriet, who he fell in love with, and they stayed together for eight years.

 Pacifica House at Forest Trace